robmasocco/AOS-TAG/ideas.md

 - Set message size.
 - Set the now "old" level condition to 0x1.
 - **STORE FENCE** (One can never be too sure.)
-- While the old *epoch presence counter* doesn't become zero:
+- Wake up the level wait queue (use *wake_up_all(...)*).
-    - Wake up the instance wait queue (use *wake_up(...)*).
+    Note that the APIs used prevent the "Lost wake-up problem".
-        This avoids some really bad race conditions.
+- Busy-wait on the old epoch presence counter to become zero.
 - Reset the old level condition to 0x0.
 - Set size to 0.
 - **STORE FENCE**